Qadirpur Ran

-Besides formal schools and colleges, many private coaching centers and tuition academies operate in the city.
+Besides formal schools and colleges, many private coaching centers and tuition academies operate in the town.
 Locals also report that several of the youth have gone on to become engineers, doctors, and government employees.
 According to local sources, the literacy rate in Qadirpur Ran is estimated to be around 65%.

 The town also produces professionals in various fields.
 For example, doctors such as Dr. Javeed, Dr. Shabir, Dr. Ramzan, Dr. Majeed, Dr. Zafar Bhukari and Dr. Zaheer are among well-known medical practitioners in the area.
 In education, many science teachers from the Government Higher Secondary School Qadirpur Ran.

 Cricket is the most popular sport in the town, followed by football and tennis.

-Economically, the city is growing quickly: many medical stores, pharmacies, banks and commercial companies have opened.
+Economically, the town is growing quickly: many medical stores, pharmacies, banks and commercial companies have opened.
 A large bazaar acts as its main marketplace.
-The city also has all the infrastructure expected of a Tehsil, including offices such as NADRA, Passport Office, Rescue 1122, and the Land Record / Arazi Center.
-The housing society Rahat Garden City Qadirpur Ran is a modern residential development, and the DHA Fatima Jinnah Gate lies adjacent to the town, further increasing its strategic importance.
+The town also has all the infrastructure expected of a Tehsil, including offices such as NADRA, Passport Office, Rescue 1122, and the Land Record / Arazi Center.
+The housing society Rahat Garden City Qadirpur Ran is a modern residential development, and the DHA Fatima Jinnah Gate lies adjacent to the town, further increasing its importance.